ReneGRomCodes/basic_fantasy_rpg_character_creator/README.md

 The final character sheet display is incomplete.

-The program currently does not return to the main menu after displaying the character sheet.

 Some obsolete or work-in-progress files remain in the main directory and will be removed in future updates.

 ## Future Plans